|

 re-erected

-to form a 'folly' at St. John's Priory, a private house that once stood in the churchyard at St. John's Church and was, for a time, the home of the mother of the 'English Opium Eater', Thomas De Quincey.
+to form a 'folly' at St. John's Priory, a private house that once stood in the churchyard at St. John's Church and was the home of the mother of the 'English Opium Eater', Thomas De Quincey.

 When that house was removed, the arch was transferred to Grosvenor